 I have been called a disgusting sadist, a pervert and a soulless man for enjoying gore.
 And I can assure you there’s much more to gorno (gore + porno) than adulterated violence and sickening visuals.
-This category of films possesses much more than just pure obliteration of the human soul and present meanings that vary a lot contextually.
+This category of b rated horror movies possesses much more than just pure obliteration of the human soul and present meanings that vary a lot contextually.
 While they maybe just guts and screams for the average viewer, they are in most cases technical masterpieces that get their one job perfectly done: to cloud your senses with disgust and horror.
 In many cases, the exaggerated violence also works in tandem with the exaggerated critical representation of the society the films try to showcase, for example, the infamous ‘Salo’ or ‘A Serbian Film’ which were based on highly disturbing subject matter, that exposed the government’s picking their own noses.

 Gorno films, in particular, are proud to be disgusting and never hesitate to show-off their creativity to churn up the liquids in your intestines.
 Going by the title, I have only selected genre pieces for my list.
 Also, there’s a fine line that can be drawn to distinguish “disgusting” from “disturbing” and I have dropped movies like Salo because of their psychologically disturbing matter.
 The violence in disturbing movies exists to unsettle you but not to twist your facial expressions like an earthworm.
 So here is the list of top b grade horror movies ever that are really bloody disgusting to watch.
 You can stream some of these best b horror movies on Netflix, Hulu, or Amazon Prime.
 The list includes 70s b horror movies, as well as 80s b horror movies.